weaviate/healthsearch-demo/README.md

 ## 🛠️ Project Structure

-The Health Search Demo is structured in three main components:
+The Healthsearch Demo is structured in three main components:

 1. A Weaviate database (either cluster hosted on WCS or local).
 2. A FastAPI endpoint facilitating communication between the LLM provider and database.